quan22022003/quan22022003/README.md

 My name is Quan Tran, a math-oriented data science major at Aalto University.
 I have a passion for machine learning and a strong foundation in Mathematics, Statistics, and Programming.
 I am looking for internship and real-world project opportunities to enhance my industry experience.

 ## Education
+- Master of Science in Machine Learning, Data Science, and Artificial Intelligence, Aalto University (Dec 2024 - Present)
-- Bachelor of Science in Data Science, Aalto University (Expected graduation: Dec 2024)
+- Bachelor of Science in Data Science, Aalto University (Sep 2022 - Dec 2024)

 ## Skills
 - Programming language: Scala, C/C++, JavaScript, Rust